atet/raspberrypi/README.md

 **CONGRATS!
 You're done with the tutorial**

-* Have some fun and build a new world in your own Craft playground:
+* Have fun and build a whole new world in your own Craft playground:

 Button | Action
 --- | ---